PADAS/er-server/docs/api/sensors.rst

 -----------------------------

 The GPS Radio API, also known as the Generic API, is the preferred method for posting track data.
 The pieces of information submitted identify the radio to the system.
-To do this need the unique name for the radio, which appears in the UI.
-The person/animal type being tracked by this radio for instance if its an elephant.
+To do this we need a unique name for the radio, which appears in the UI.
+Also, we can specify the person/animal type being tracked by this radio.
 The radio type, whether its a vehicle tracking or ranger radio.
 The unique device id, preferably the device serial number or unique number coming from TRBOnet.
 Any additional data to be stored with the observation.
 For example some collars record the ambient temperature which we do not have a discrete field to store this value.

 * A unique name for the device (which appears in the UI to identify the tracked asset).